 - Performances and trips

 Each year the Perse Players put on a production, with opportunities for all ages in every aspect of staging a performance.
-We have staged classics and brave new dramas over recent years, including Romeo and Juliet, the musical Our House and, most recently, Lord of the Flies.
+We have staged classics and brave new dramas over recent years.
+In 2018, Perse Players staged the world famous musical Billy Elliot.

 Lower and Upper Sixth students take part in multiple productions each year.
 Their recent shows have include Black Comedy, One Flew Over the Cuckoo’s Nest, Bedfroom Farce, and a Talking Heads evening of monologues.